vcamarzana/vcamarzana/README.md

 🗣  I'm bilingual in Spanish-French and have a B2-C1 level in English.

-👯  I'm currently collaborating with the Mongo Modeler app with @Lemoncode.
+👯  I'm currently collaborating with the Mongo Modeler app.

 📫  How to reach me: veronicacamarzana@gmail.com